 Represented chain of music stores in various consumer and landlord disputes.

-Representing beneficiary contesting a will and trust of a descendant whose wife is charged with manslaugther and elder abuse.
+Representing beneficiary contesting a will and trust of a decedent whose wife is charged with kidnapping and elder abuse.

 Represented a sporting goods store in administrative action by the city to revoke its license.
 After presenting evidence in defense of the client, the city dropped its revocation action and settled the matter.